Praetor07/CityPlanner_MonteCarlo-Sim/README.md

 5. Total Number of Small Emergency Response Unit Buildings: The number of emergency response unit buildings (each having 3 emergency response team) that can be        constructed in the city.
 6. Locations of the Emergency Unit Buildings: The coordinate locations of the emergency unit buildings of each type.
 7. Probabilities of Emergency Intensities: The probabilities specifying the occurrence rate of each intensity type of emergency.
+8. Base emergency rate and population: The rate of emergency occurrence (number of emergencies per minute) and the reference population for which the rate is specified can be configured as user input to enable greater customization.
+However, these parameters are optional, and if not specified, the default values obtained using a real dataset will be utilized by the simulation.